rockorager/11ndieWeb/www/pages/index.md

 date: 2021-05-10T09:58:17-05:00
 ---

-An 11ty starter site with IndieWeb turned to 11
+An 11ty starter site for the IndieWeb

 To begin using, just click the button below